rafaelang/yii1.1phpids/README.md

     enable - performs the functions of the IDS is true.
 If false ignores the IDS.
 Receives a BOOL value or a function that returns a bool value, if passed a parameter is_callable, this parameter is passed to call_user_func (see PHP manual).

-Resources

-    Project page
-    Try out a demo

-More...

-    More security in your aplications with Yii and PHPIDS [Wiki]

-    Mais segurança nas suas aplicações com Yii e PHPIDS [Wiki]